Peiliang/pathoml.github.io/Specification/Use_Cases/HER2 Calculation/Readme.md

 ## HER2 Phenotype Characterization

-This use case demonstrate how to calculate HER2 using HistoML.
+This use case demonstrate how to calculate HER2 using PathoML.

 #### Important Files

-* HER2_Calculation.xml: HistoML representation file of a HER2 phenotype.
+* HER2_Calculation.xml: PathoML representation file of a slide stained using HER2.
-* Stroma.rq and Lymphocytes.rq: Sparql queries for stroma components and lymphocytes.
+* Cell.rq, Membrane.rq, Nucleus.rq: Sparql queries for cells as well as their membranes and nuclei .
-* Annotation.db: Area annotation of the cell membranes and nucleolus.
+* Annotation.db: Area annotation of the cell membranes and nuclei.
 * CalculateHER2.java: Java code to execute Sparql queries and calculate HER2.
 * Execute.py: Execute the use case.